magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 The gallery widget uses the <a href="http://fotorama.io/">jQuery Fotorama library</a>.

-The important feature of the gallery widget implementation is the possibility to configure the wiget options in the `view.xml` configuration file of a theme. thu
+The important feature of the gallery widget implementation is the possibility to configure the wiget options in the `view.xml` configuration file of a theme.

 The gallery widget source is <a href="{{site.mage2000url}}lib/web/mage/gallery/gallery.js">lib/web/mage/gallery/gallery.js</a>